angelcolmenares/MinimalEndpoint/README.md

-Organize your minimal APIs using endpoint classes
+Organize your dotnet 6.0 minimal APIs using endpoint classes